-- Apart from subrule (7) of Rule 41, the control factor is 2.5.2 relatively simple and straightforward.
+- 2.5.2 Apart from subrule (7) of Rule 41, the control factor is relatively simple and straightforward.
 Subrule (7) provides that if a parent entity controls a subordinate entity only by virtue of its fiduciary capacity on behalf of a non-anonymous beneficiary, the subordinate entity is not to be treated as being controlled by the parent entity.
 To avoid doubt, the subordinate entity is treated as being controlled by the beneficiary if a normal criterion of control is met.
-For example, a trustee legally controls a trust in a fiduciary capacity on behalf of beneficiaries known to the AI.
-The AI is not required to treat the trustee and the trust as an LC group.
-If one of the beneficiaries controls the trust by its beneficial interests, the AI should treat the beneficiary and the trust as an LC group. - 2.5.3 The economic dependence factor is more complicated and elaborated below. - 2.5.4 First, an AI may choose not to consider whether any counterparties are economically dependent on a counterparty of the AI ("reference counterparty") if (i) the exposure to the reference counterparty does not exceed 5% of the Al's Tier 1 capital or (ii) the reference counterparty is an exempted sovereign entity.
-This results from Rule 41(3), which allows an AI to exclude the following entities from the LC group of a reference counterparty to which the exposure does not exceed 5% of the Al's Tier 1 capital: an entity economically dependent on the reference counterparty (Rule 41(3)(a)) and entities that it controls (Rule 41(3)(b)) and entities that control it and are economically dependent on it (Rule 41(3)(c)). - 2.5.5 While the 5% threshold applies on a per entity basis, an AI must not intentionally avoid the economic dependence check for a counterparty A by splitting its exposures to A through allocating them to different legal entities within the consolidation group of A. When considering whether the exposures to an entity have exceeded the 5% threshold, an AI should take into account all exposures after CRM, offsetting and deduction to the entity, including, e.g. arising from credit risk transferred to the entity as a credit protection provider or look-through to the entity underlying an investment structure.
+For example, a trustee legally controls a trust in a fiduciary capacity on behalf of beneficiaries known to the Al. The Al is not required to treat the trustee and the trust as an LC group.
+If one of the beneficiaries controls the trust by its beneficial interests, the Al should treat the beneficiary and the trust as an LC group. - 2.5.3 The economic dependence factor is more complicated and elaborated below. - 2.5.4 First, an AI may choose not to consider whether any counterparties are economically dependent on a counterparty of the AI ("reference counterparty") if (i) the exposure to the reference counterparty does not exceed 5% of the AI's Tier 1 capital or (ii) the reference counterparty is an exempted sovereign entity.
+This results from Rule 41(3), which allows an AI to exclude the following entities from the LC group of a reference counterparty which is an exempted sovereign entity or to which the exposure does not exceed 5% of the AI's Tier 1 capital: an entity economically dependent on the reference counterparty (Rule 41(3)(a)), entities that it controls (Rule 41(3)(b)) and entities that control it and are economically dependent on it (Rule 41(3)(c)). - 2.5.5 While the 5% threshold applies on a per entity basis, an AI must not intentionally avoid the economic dependence check for a counterparty by splitting its exposures to that counterparty through allocating them to different legal entities within the counterparty's consolidation group.

-Als should also refer to relevant criteria specified in applicable accounting standards for further qualitative guidance when determining control.
+9 The meaning of "control" is provided in Rule 41(6).
+In assessing whether counterparties are linked by control, Als should also refer to relevant criteria specified in applicable accounting standards for further qualitative guidance when determining control.